pantsel/konga/README.md

 *****************************************************************************************
 ##### Note :
 In case of <code>MySQL</code>, <code>PostgresSQL</code> or <code>SQL Server</code> adapters,
-you will need to create a database named <code>konga_database</code> manually and run the app in development mode the first time.
+you will need to start the app in development mode the first time.
 <pre>npm start</pre>
 Then kill the process and start Konga as you would in production mode.
 Konga **will not** create the database or tables in production mode.